Services

 2. Data Management

 Data as a Service companies excel in managing data by handling the storage, organization, and maintenance of large datasets.
 Beyond these fundamental aspects, they navigate the complex landscape of data permissions, ensuring compliance with regulations and addressing the nuances of data access rights.
-This includes securing necessary permissions and managing data in a way that aligns with legal requirements
+This includes securing necessary permissions and managing data in a way that aligns with legal requirements.

 DaaS platform also handles the data security risks of sensitive data in a more efficient way.